Skip to product information

 Habitat: marsh, wetland edge, sedge meadow, low, damp spots in meadows and fields, along shorelines

 More: Deer resistant and poisonous to livestock, attractive swordlike leaves throughout the growing season, showy purple flower in the late spring.
 This plant is toxic and the leaves may cause contact dermatitis.
 The rhizome is very toxic and gloves should be worn when handling.
 Like many plants with toxicity, Iris versicolor has also been used medicinally.
-The rhizome is dried and powdered for use in perfume and potpourri and imparts a violet scent to these mixtures.
+The rhizome is dried and powdered (Orris Root) for use in perfume and potpourri and imparts a violet scent to these mixtures.
 The leaves have been used to weave mats and baskets and the outer leaf fibers have been woven into twine.
 Carrying the rhizome is thought to help the bearer accrue financial gain and the rhizome has also been kept in cash registers for this effect.
+It has also been carried on the body to protect the bearer against snakes.
 This plant is a strong colonizer in the right conditions.
+Probably a good cut flower, but I haven't tested vase life yet.

 Image credits: Frank Meuschke from Shelterwood Gardens